Blogpost

 Provide loans up to 6 times monthly income

-Minimum annual income requirement for Singaporeans & PR: $20,000
+Minimum annual income requirement for Singaporeans & PRs: $20,000

 Minimum annual income requirement for foreigners: $45,000